 We entered into the DoubleU Games License Agreement on March 7, 2018, and it was subsequently amended on July 1, 2019 and November 27, 2019.
 Pursuant to the DoubleU Games License Agreement, DoubleU Games grants us an exclusive license to develop and distribute certain DoubleU Games social casino game titles and sequels thereto in the social online game field of use.
 The exclusive license is subject to our payment of royalties with certain customary terms and conditions.
-The Company incurred royalties of \$3.0 million and \$4.6 million for years ended December 31, 2020 and 2019, respectively, and \$1.1 million and \$0.5 million for the three months ended March 31, 2021 and 2020, respectively.
+The Company incurred royalties of \$4.6 million and \$3.4 million for years ended December 31, 2019 and 2018, respectively, and \$0.5 million and \$1.3 million for the three months ended March 31, 2020 and 2019, respectively.
 The agreement remains in effect until either DUG no longer holds an interest, directly or indirectly, in DDI, or DDI no longer holds an interest, directly or indirectly, in DDI-US.
 In such event, the agreement provides that the parties will mutually renegotiate the terms of the agreement.
-As of March 31, 2021, we license approximately 38 game titles under the terms of this agreement.
+As of March 31, 2020, we license approximately 24 game titles under the terms of this agreement.

-On February 25, 2020, we acquired Double8 Games from DoubleU Games in exchange for KRW2.3 billion (US\$2.1 million).
+On February 25, 2020, we acquired Double8 Games from DoubleU Games in exchange for KRW2.3 billion (US\$1.9 million).
 Double8 Games is based in Seoul, Korea, with the primary business of developing digital gaming content for international markets.
-See Note 1: Description of business to our audited consolidated financial statements appearing elsewhere in this prospectus.
+See Note 1: Description of business to our audited consolidated financial statements and Note 1: Basis of presentation and summary of significant accounting policies to our unaudited condensed consolidated financial statements appearing elsewhere in this prospectus.